haiwen/seafile-admin-docs/manual/upgrade/upgrade_notes_for_12.0.x.md

 Seafile version 12.0 has four major changes:

 * A redesigned Web UI
-* A better integration with SeaDoc to provide online notes and documents feature
+* SeaDoc is now stable, providing online notes and documents feature
 * A new wiki module (still in beta, disabled by default)

+Other changes:

 * A new lightweight and fast search engine, SeaSearch.
 SeaSearch is optional, you can still use ElasticSearch.
-* WebDAV no longer support login with LDAP account, the user must generate a WebDAV token at the profile page
+* For security reason, WebDAV no longer support login with LDAP account, the user with LDAP account must generate a WebDAV token at the profile page

 ### ElasticSearch change (pro edition only)